Efficient ECG-based Atrial Fibrillation Detection via Parameterised Hypercomplex Neural Networks: Introduction

-Recently, deep neural networks (DNNs) have achieved success for many applications~\cite{Lecun2015}, including ECG signal analysis~\cite{Hong2020} such as arrhythmia detection~\cite{Hannun2019} and AF classification~\cite{Andersen2019}.
-DNNs perform feature extraction automatically without requiring handcrafted features by experts.
-However, the complexity of large DNNs limits their deployment on wearable devices~\cite{Hong2020}.
-This motivates the need for small and efficient models, which can be accomplished by compressing a large DNN.
-A variety of model compression techniques have been applied during model training.
-For example, pruning aims to discard unnecessary network connections and quantisation targets to represent model weights with less bits~\cite{Han2015, albes2020squeeze}.
+A variety of model compression techniques have been proposed.
+For example, pruning aims to discard unnecessary network connections and quantisation targets to represent model weights with less bits~\cite{Han2015}.
 Knowledge distillation builds a shallow student model trained with a pre-trained deep teacher model~\cite{Hinton2015, polino2018model}.
-In contrast, quaternion neural networks (QNNs) build lightweight neural networks by inherently changing the construction of layer weights.
-QNNs are based on the 4-dimensional hypercomplex quaternion numbers and process a 4D input as one entity in the quaternion domain using interactions between the real and imaginary components.
-Due to this weight sharing, QNNs only need \(1/4\) learnable parameters in comparison to corresponding real-valued neural networks and can capture internal relations between input channels~\cite{Parcollet2020}.
-They have been successfully applied, for example, to image processing~\cite{Gaudet2018, Parcollet2019} and speech recognition~\cite{Parcollet2018}.
+In contrast to real-valued neural works used in the above approaches, quaternion neural networks (QNNs) build lightweight neural networks by inherently changing the construction of layer weights.
+The input elements are processed as entities of one real and three imaginary components based on 4-dimensional hypercomplex quaternion numbers~\cite{Parcollet2020}.
+QNNs only need \(1/4\) learnable parameters compared to corresponding real-valued neural networks and can capture internal latent relations between input channels~\cite{Parcollet2020}.
+Nevertheless, their dimensionality is limited because operations in hypercomplex space are only predefined in limited dimensions, such as 4D, 8D, and 16D.

-The dimensionality of QNNs is limited because operations in hypercomplex space are only predefined in limited dimensions, such as 4D, 8D, and 16D.
-Parameterised hypercomplex (PH) neural networks overcome this difficulty.
-Zhang et al. proposed parameterised hypercomplex multiplication (PHM) that can replace fully-connected (FC) layers~\cite{Zhang2021}.
-With PHM layers, a model is able to learn the algebra rules directly from the data and operate flexibly in any channel dimension \(n\)D. The hyperparameter \(n\) can be chosen by the user, \eg \(n\!=\!3\) allows the processing of RGB-images in their natural domain.
-Due to weight sharing, PH models are also able to learn latent intra-channel relations and reduce the number of learnable parameters to \(1/n\) in comparison to corresponding real-valued neural networks.
-Parameterised hypercomplex convolutional (PHC) layers~\cite{Grassucci2021} extended PHM to convolution and facilitate the development of efficient large-scale convolutional neural networks (CNNs).